 - Operate the system and measure compressor amperage.
-Cycle the unloader on and off at 30 second plus intervals at the thermostat (from low- to high-stage and back to lowstage).
+Cycle the unloader on and off at 30 second plus intervals at the thermostat (from low- to high-stage and back to low-stage).
 Wait 10 seconds after staging to high before taking a reading.
-The compressor amperage should go up or down at least 20 percent. - If step one does not give the expected results, remove the solenoid plug from the compressor and, with the unit running and the Thermostat calling for high-stage, test the voltage output at the plug with a DC voltmeter.
+The compressor amperage should go up or down at least 20 percent. - 2.
+If step one does not give the expected results, remove the solenoid plug from the compressor and, with the unit running and the Thermostat calling for high-stage, test the voltage output at the plug with a DC voltmeter.
 The reading should be 24 volts DC. - 3.
 If the correct DC voltage is at the control circuit molded plug, measure the compressor unloader coil resistance.
-The resistance should be approximately 330 or 1640 ohms depending on unloader coil supplier.
+The resistance should be approximately 1640 milliohms.
 If the coil resistance is infinite or is grounded, the compressor must be replaced.